cloudops/cloudmc-standard-kb/en/automation/deploy-virtual-machine-using-terraform.md

 ---
-title: "Deploy virtual machine using Terraform"
+title: "Deploy a virtual machine using Terraform"
 slug: deploy-virtual-machine-using-terraform
 ---